UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

 === "Ocelote"

     <img src="images/p100_info.png" title="p100 GPU specifications" width=400px style="float: right; margin: 5px;">

-    Ocelote has 46 compute nodes with Nvidia P100 GPUs that are available to researchers on campus.
-The limitation is a maximum of 10 concurrent jobs.
+    Ocelote has 46 compute nodes with one Nvidia P100 and 11 compute nodes with two Nvidia P100 GPUs that are available to researchers on campus.
+Research groups are limited to using a maximum of 10 GPUs simultaneously.

     Previously, one node with a V100 was available, but it has since been replaced with a P100.
-Tasks which require multiple GPUs must either request multiple nodes on Ocelote, or use Puma's GPU nodes.

 === "El Gato"
     El Gato has no GPU nodes.
 During the quarterly maintenance cycle on April 27, 2022 the El Gato K20s and Ocelote K80s were removed after support was ended by Nvidia.